AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 6. Training Set & Training Process
+Track 2 is more challenging than track 1 with rather steep up and down hills, sharp bends, zig zag
+road and shadow overcast.
+To help generalise the driving in this condition without using a lot of
+data, I augmented the training data with image up/down, left/right translation with a corrected
+steering shift of 0.004 radian/pixel, and also randomly adjusting the brightness.

 Image preprocessing is shown below.
 ![Normal image][image6] _Original image_
 ![Flipped][image7] _Flipped image_